A 2Cat-inspired model structure for double categories: Generating (trivial) cofibrations and cofibrant objects

 \section{Generating (trivial) cofibrations and cofibrant objects}

 In this section, we take a closer look at the (trivial) cofibrations and cofibrant objects in our model structure on $\DblCat$.
 In \cref{subsec:gensets}, we show that this model structure is cofibrantly generated.
-For this, we give sets of generating cofibrations and generating trivial cofibrations, arising from the corresponding sets in the Lack model structure on $\TwoCat$.
-Moreover, a careful study of the lifting properties of (trivial) cofibrations in $\DblCat$ reveals the existence of smaller and more descriptive sets of generating (trivial) cofibrations than the ones induced from those of $\TwoCat$.
+For this, we give sets of generating cofibrations and generating trivial cofibrations, arising from corresponding sets in the Lack model structure on $\TwoCat$.
+Moreover, a careful study of the lifting properties of (trivial) cofibrations in $\DblCat$ reveals the existence of smaller and more descriptive sets of generating (trivial) cofibrations.

 In \cref{subsec:cofibr}, we turn our attention to the cofibrant double categories.
 In the Lack model structure on $\TwoCat$, the cofibrant objects are precisely the $2$-categories whose underlying categories are free, by \cite[Theorem 4.8]{Lack2Cat}.
 We get a similar characterization of the cofibrant objects in our model structure.
 Since double trivial fibrations are full on horizontal morphisms and fully faithful on squares, the underlying horizontal category of a cofibrant double category is also free.
 However, the underlying vertical category is not only required to be free, but, in addition, it cannot contain any composition of morphisms.
 This is intuitively coming from the fact that double trivial fibrations are only surjective on vertical morphisms instead of full.
 To prove this result, we first characterize cofibrations in $\DblCat$ through their underlying horizontal and vertical ($1$-)functors.